• Skip to main content

 Here are some steps you can follow.

-• Pour unleaded gasoline in a glass bottle.
+- Pour unleaded gasoline into a glass bottle.

 One of the advantages of this is that you can easily make your own Coleman fuel any time and of any amount without worrying about any shortages.